mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Silicon City.md

 ### Stunts

-**Investigator's Eye.** Because I have an investigator's eye, I get a +2 to Carefully [[create advantage]] while studying someone for clues.
+**Investigator's Eye.** Because I have an investigator's eye, I get a +2 to Carefully [[Create Advantage]] while studying someone for clues.

 **Freeze!** When I yell at nameless NPCs to freeze, I get a +2 to Flashily overcome their defenses.